rjindael/rjindael.github.io/content/about.md

   name = "rjindael"
 +++

+# About me

 Hi!
 I'm rjindael (or rj).
 I've gone by a variety of aliases before on the internet.
-You've managed to stumble upon my website!
+Welcome to my website.

-I'm a 15 year old programmer from the United States.
-In general, I'm a full-stack developer.
-I've had thorough experience in multiple languages, including C#, C/C++, PHP, JS/TS, Lua, and other numerous languages.
-I am also proficient in reverse engineering (.NET/Unity and C++ applications), backend and frontend website development (primarily with Laravel, but also express.js and vanilla PHP), system administration (Docker, setting up and securing Linux systems, CI/CD systems and management thereof), and more.
-Basically speaking, I am a swiss army knife when it comes to computers.

-Otherwise, I maintain a hobby in election analysis, modeling, and mapping as well as political science.
+I'm a 17 year old programmer from the United States.
+I've had thorough experience in multiple programming languages, including C#, C/C++, PHP, JS/TS, Lua, and other numerous languages.
+I am also proficient in reverse engineering (.NET/Unity and C++ applications using IDA and dnSpy), backend and frontend website development (primarily with Laravel, but also express.js and vanilla PHP), system administration (Docker, setting up and securing Linux systems, CI/CD systems and management thereof), and more.
+I also maintain a hobby in election analysis, modeling, and mapping, as well as political science.

-# Contact
+Currently, I am studying 3D rendering, and creating my own custom 3D rendering engine named [bigworld](https://github.com/rjindael/bigworld) -- check it out!
+Otherwise, the projects that I am currently working on are listed on my GitHub profile.

+I can be contacted through the following methods:

 - **E-mail:** [rjindaal@pm.me](mailto:rjindaal@pm.me)
 - **Telegram:** [@rjindael](https://t.me/rjindael)